gras2015/pokemon/README.md

 # pokemon
-C'est un jeu des pokemons
+C'est un jeu des pokemons en Winforms C#.

-This is a pokemon game
+This is a pokemon game in Winforms C#.